 Pam Eddington was selected as a contestant in the 1983 Miss Kentucky Teen U.S.A. pageant.
 She was sponsored by Hairport and Margie's Shop-N-Save store.

-At the Bullitt Central Science Fair, Darrin Leonard Donahue placed first in general science, Stephanie Ann Troutman was first in botany, David Leon Sheeks first in zoology, Hila Lee McDaniel first in advanced biological science, Kevin Lance Mann first in chemistry, and Cathy Grace Biggs first in physics.
+At the Bullitt Central Science Fair, Darrin Leonard Donahue placed first in general science, Stephanie Ann Troutman was first in botany, David Leon Sheeks first in zoology, Hila Lee McDaniel first in Advanced Biological Science, Kevin Lance Mann first in Chemistry, and Cathy Grace Biggs first in physics.
 Hilda McDaniel was awarded best overall project.

-And, John Perry wrote about the role of Janis Gentry as the Bullitt County service center manager for the American Red Cross since 1980.
+John Perry wrote about the role of Janis Gentry as the Bullitt County service center manager for the American Red Cross since 1980.